-Sydenham Teak Edwards (British, Usk, Wales 1768–1819 London)
+Sydenham Teak Edwards British, born Wales

 Not on view

-The Welsh-born Edwards came to London in 1788 at the invitation of the artist-publisher Edward Curtis, to design botanical prints for his "The Botanical Magazine: or, Flower Garden Displayed."
-The use of gouache on vellum here recalls a technique favored by the German botanical draftsman Georg Dionysius Ehret, whose British work from 1736 helped established the genre's popularity.
-The way this flower is set against a landscape echoes the format pioneered by Robert Thornton's luxurious "Temple of Flora (1799-1807)," for which Edwards designed an aquatint titled "Hyacinths" (see: 2014.596.1)
+Welsh-born Edwards came to London in 1788 at the invitation of the artist-publisher Edward Curtis, to design prints for the latter's "Botanical Magazine: or, Flower Garden Displayed."
+The use of bodycolor on vellum was favored by the earlier German botanical draftsman Georg Dionysius Ehret, who established the medium's popularity after settling in England in 1736.
+The way that this flower grows against a detailed landscape echoes the format pioneered by Robert Thornton's luxurious "Temple of Flora (1799-1807)," a series of color aquatints for which Edwards designed "Hyacinths" (see: 2014.596.1).